Note: Serving size: 3oz. (85 grams) Before Cooked, Edible Portion.

 "…Where there are threats of serious or irreversible damage, lack of full scientific

-certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation." "…in the face of uncertainty, the best course of action is to assume that a potential problem is real and should be addressed ('better safe than sorry')."
+certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation." "…in the face of uncertainty, the best course of action is to assume that a potential problem is real and should be addressed ('better safe than

 Precautionary Principle, Section 15, Rio Declaration, United Nations.